“electro pop so good it sends shivers down parts of the spine other bands cannot reach.”

 They migrated to the Sussex coast to create their debut album ‘Incomplete Until Broken‘.
 Described as “pulsating pumping electronica with cold, clear soothing vocals, recalling Ladytron or perhaps Cocteau Twins” by High Violet.
 Reviewers across the land compared BOO to the likes of Stereolab, Crystal Castles and Yellow Magic Orchestra.

-Their second album ‘Radiation’ garnered further critical acclaim and built on their solid synthpop credentials.
-After the success of their third album ‘Snare’, they released a limited edition remix album featuring work from contemporaries Finlay Shakespeare, Charles “Chicky” Reeves, Marc Doty, midierror, Matt Culpin (Dancing with Ruby, Northern Kind) and more.
+Their second album ‘Radiation’, a meditation on broadcasting, garnered further critical acclaim and built on their solid synthpop credentials.
+After the success of their third album, cold war pop classic ‘Snare’, they released a limited edition remix album featuring work from contemporaries Finlay Shakespeare, midierror, Matt Culpin (Dancing with Ruby, Northern Kind) and more.

-Their work encompasses every aspect of music production, from designing and making their CDs and videos to creating lighting and video art for their dazzling live shows.
-Their music has been supported by BBC radio, WFMU and many other fine stations across the world.
+BOO’s work encompasses every aspect of music production, from designing and making their CDs and videos to creating lighting and video art for their dazzling live shows.